Leopoldo Piccardi

 Leopoldo Piccardi (Ventimiglia, 12 June 1889 - Rome, 18 April 1974) was an Italian politician and civil servant, who served as Ministry of Industry and Commerce of the Badoglio I Cabinet, the first after the fall of the regime.
-After the war he became a founding member and secretary of the Radical Party until a scandal over his participation in anti-Semitist conferences during the Fascist period forced him to resign.
+After the war he became a founding member and secretary of the Radical Party until a scandal over his participation in anti-Semitic conferences during the Fascist period forced him to resign.

 Biography

 During the First World War he was called up in 1917, fighting on the Karst Plateau and being later commissioned as a second lieutenant after attending an officer's course at the Military Academy of Turin; after the war he took part in Gabriele D'Annunzio's occupation of Fiume.
 In 1922 he entered the Judiciary of Italy and in 1930 the Council of State, of which he became a councilor in 1930.
 In 1932 he joined the National Fascist Party.
 After the fall of the Fascist regime, he was appointed Minister for Industry and Commerce in the Badoglio I Cabinet; in this role he proposed the appointment of Bruno Buozzi, Guido De Ruggiero, Giuseppe Di Vittorio, Achille Grandi, Oreste Lizzadri, Gioacchino Quarello, Giovanni Roveda and Ezio Vanoni as extraordinary commissioners of the trade union confederations.
 In November 1943 he resigned from his post as minister to enlist as an artillery captain in the Italian Co-belligerent Army until September 1944, when he was recalled and appointed extraordinary commissioner of the Istituto per la Ricostruzione Industriale.
 In 1946 he was retired by the State Council.

-In 1953, Piccardi joined Popular Unity, a liberal socialist movement created to thwart the attempt made by the Christian Democrats, with the approval of the so-called "fraud law" (an electoral law that assigned 65 % of parliament seats to the party that gained at least 50 % of all valid votes), to "fraudulently" secure an absolute majority in the two branches of Parliament.
+In 1953, Piccardi joined Popular Unity, a liberal socialist movement created to thwart the attempt made by the Christian Democrats, with the approval of the so-called "fraud law" (an electoral law that assigned 65% of parliament seats to the party that gained at least 50% of all valid votes), to "fraudulently" secure an absolute majority in the two branches of Parliament.
 Popular Unity ran in the political elections of 7 June 1953, obtaining a modest result and no seats, but sufficient to prevent the parties of the government coalition from reaching the quorum required for the majority prize.
 On 28 November 1954 Piccardi was elected to the executive committee of the movement, together with Tristano Codignola, Ferruccio Parri, Paolo Battino Vittorelli and Oliviero Zuccarini.
 However, in the Sicilian regional elections of 1955, "Unità Popolare" invited to vote the Italian Socialist Party; this caused a rift between Piccardi and his liberal democratic current and the rest of the party.